rubiojr/rapi/docs/blobs.md

 }
 ```

-Once we have the tree blob instance (`mp3Tree`), we have access to the ordered list of data blobs that form the mp3 file, so we can iterate over that list, decrypt every data blob, and write it to the destination file, in order:
+Once we have the tree blob instance (`mp3Tree`), we have access to the ordered list of data blobs that form the mp3 file, so we can iterate over that list, decrypt the data blobs, and write the plaintext to the destination file, in order:

 ```go
 	// The restored mp3 file will be saved here